We hope this FAQ page will help to resolve your queries. Our Interim Guidance document also provides further information.

 In short, if you do not hold litigation practice rights you can assist or support, but you can’t conduct litigation or conduct litigation under supervision.
 If you wish to conduct litigation, you need the relevant practice right.

 The law is clear and the Mazur case has highlighted this.
 If you do not hold litigation practice rights you can only assist or support, but you can’t conduct litigation under supervision.
+If you wish to conduct litigation or conduct litigation under supervision, you will need to obtain practice rights.
 We are ensuring that all of our content is consistent and clear in this regard.
 CRL has published and regularly updated details of authorisation to conduct reserved and regulated legal services.
 Authorisation-to-conduct-reserved-and-regulated-legal-services.pdf

-This depends on your firm’s structure, but you cannot conduct litigation without the appropriate practice rights.
+This depends on your firm’s structure, and firms will need to satisfy themselves that they are compliant with the law, but you cannot conduct litigation without the appropriate practice rights.

 We hope to introduce these new arrangements as soon as possible once LSB approval has been received.
 This will allow tailored courses and pathways for those who want litigation rights but don’t need advocacy rights.